JwBZx/CheatSheet/2. Meteor/Meteor Definitions.md

 • The name field, which stores the name of the player.
 • The score field, which stores the score of the player.

+<b>#29: (A) Document:</b>
-<b>#29: (A) Document: Documents are equivalent to SQL rows.
+Documents are equivalent to SQL rows.
 For our Leaderboard application, we want to create one document for every player we want in our collection.
 So if we want our leaderboard to contain six players, we’ll need to use the insert function six times, thereby creating six documents.

-<b>#30: ID (Primary Key): After creating each document, a random jumble of numbers and letters appears in the Console.
+<b>#30: ID (Primary Key):</b>
+After creating each document, a random jumble of numbers and letters appears in the Console.
 This jumble is a unique ID that’s automatically created by MongoDB and associated with each document.
 It’s known as the primary key.
 So in the same way we created a name and score field, Mongo creates an _id field for each document.
 (The underscore itself doesn’t have any special significance.
 It’s just part of the field’s name.)

+<b>#31: Finding/Fetching/Counting/Retrieving Data:</b>
-<b>#31: Finding/Fetching/Counting/Retrieving Data: Once there is some data in a collection, you can retrieve that data.
+Once there is some data in a collection, you can retrieve that data.
 We’ll do this through the interface in the next chapter, but for the moment, let’s simply do it through the Console.
 Inside the Console, enter the following:
 PlayersList.find();
 Here, we’re using this find function, which is used to retrieve data from the specified collection.